UC Davis: Best practices and procedures for Target of Excellence (TOE) recruitments (Rev. 8/01/2017)

 a) The host department prepares a final appointment package that includes the following:

-- The results of final department vote(s) on whether to offer the candidate a faculty appointment.
+- The results of the final department vote(s) on whether to offer the candidate a faculty appointment.
 Department members should have an opportunity to review external letters before this vote.

 - Department letter(s) describing the department's final vote and recommendation on appropriate rank and step, as well as the nominee's academic qualifications, likely contributions, and fit to the department's academic plan.
 (Much of this can be based on the TOE request letter.)